List of Days of Our Lives characters introduced in the 1980s: Diana Colville

-Diana Colville was portrayed by Genie Francis.
+Diana Colville was initially portrayed by Genie Francis from 1987 to 1989.

 Francis joined Days of Our Lives in the regular role of Diana Colville on April 13, 1987.
 In June 1989, Francis announced her decision to depart the series.
 She last appeared during the June 21, 1989, episode.
 In January 2019, it was announced that Judith Chapman, who previously portrayed the role of Anjelica Deveraux, had been cast in the role of Diana, now going by the surname of Cooper.

 Diana came to Salem in 1987 and was Mike Horton's college friend.
 Diana was competing against both her mother, Serena, and Victor Kiriakis to find a computer disk containing the location of a valuable mineral.

-Diana met John Black, who at the time believed himself to be Roman Brady, when she saved Roman's daughter Carrie Brady from drowning in a river.
-Diana bonded with both Carrie and "Roman," but maintained her pursuit of the disk by feigning a romantic interest in Victor.
-When Serena obtained the disk, Victor vowed revenge.
-While in Greece with Victor for his nephew's wedding, Diana made love to "Roman" and they began to pursue a relationship.
-Serena shot "Roman."
-He arrested her and found out she was Diana's mother.
+Diana meets John Black, who at the time believed himself to be Roman Brady, when she saved Roman's daughter Carrie Brady from drowning in a river.
+Diana bonds with both Carrie and "Roman", but maintains her pursuit of the disk by feigning a romantic interest in Victor.
+When Serena obtains the disk, Victor vows revenge.
+While in Greece with Victor for his nephew's wedding, Diana sleeps with "Roman" and they begin to pursue a relationship.
+Serena shoots "Roman", who arrests her and finds out she is Diana's mother.

-After returning to Salem, Diana inherited the Colville fortune when her father was murdered.
-Victor and Serena plotted to steal the fortune from her.
-Victor tricked Diana into marrying him to protect Serena, who was supposedly in danger.
-"Roman" rescued Diana from one planned wedding.
-At a second ceremony, Serena's kidnapping was staged and Diana was to pay her fortune as ransom.
-However, Diana's assets were frozen and she was taken hostage by terrorists.
-Diana was eventually freed and "Roman" revealed Serena and Victor's plot.
-Diana moved into "Roman's" house for protection.
-Diana wanted revenge against Victor for losing her inheritance.
-Diana stole a statue from a museum and planned to frame Victor for it.
-The plan backfired when "Roman" learned of it.
-Victor was never charged with the crime, and "Roman" broke up with her over the deception.
+After returning to Salem, Diana inherits the Colville fortune when her father is murdered.
+Victor and Serena plot to steal the fortune from her.
+Victor tries to trick Diana into marrying him to protect Serena, who is supposedly in danger.
+"Roman" rescues Diana from one planned wedding.
+At a second ceremony, Serena's kidnapping is staged and Diana is told to pay her fortune as ransom.
+However, Diana's assets are frozen and she is taken hostage by terrorists.
+Diana is eventually freed and "Roman" reveals Serena and Victor's plot.
+Diana moves into "Roman's" house for protection.
+Diana wants revenge against Victor for losing her inheritance, so she steals a statue from a museum and plans to frame Victor for it.
+The plan backfires when "Roman" learns of it.
+Victor was never charged with the crime, and "Roman" breaks up with her over the deception.